Speaking Style Conversion in the Waveform Domain Using Discrete Self-Supervised Units: SSC Evaluation Suite

-where $\vp, \vph$ are the pitch frames from the target and generated signals, $\vv, \vvh$ are the voicing decisions from the target and generated signals, and $\mathbbm{1}$ is the indicator function.
+where $\vp, \vph$ are the pitch frames from the target and generated signals, $\vv, \vvh$ are the respective voicing decisions, and $\mathbbm{1}$ is the indicator function.

 Although these metrics are widely used in speech synthesis~\cite{wang2021fairseq}, these methods are not well adapted to misaligned samples, i.e when they are spoken at different rates.
 These metrics require the samples to have the same time length, therefore many implementations linearly interpolate the generated sample's pitch contour to that of the target before computing them.
 However, rhythm differences are non-linear (i.e certain phonemes could be ``stretched'' more than others) thus not alleviating the misalignment problem.
 Instead, we suggest using segments obtained from the forced-aligner and calculate the FFE while interpolating the segments to match the segment sizes.
-This measures that the shape and value of the pitch contour for each word and phoneme match, even if they are misaligned.
-Denoted as P\_FFE for phoneme segments and W\_FFE for word segments.
+This measures the match in shape and value of the pitch contour for each word and phoneme, even if they are misaligned.
+We denoted these as P\_FFE for phoneme segments and W\_FFE for words.

-We also introduce the Earth Movers Distance (EMD) \cite{rubner1998metric} between the pitch contour of converted and target samples.
+\paragraph{Rhythm \& Pitch.} We compute Earth Movers Distance (EMD) \cite{rubner1998metric} between the pitch contour of converted and target samples.
 Essentially we check how much ``pitch mass'' needs to be moved between them.
-This considers errors along the time domain (rhythm) and pitch contour errors (such as predicting the wrong trend).
-Our results indicate strong connection to human perception of rhythm and pitch for all relevant metrics.
+This metric considers errors along the time domain (rhythm) and pitch contour errors (such as predicting the wrong trend).
+Our results show strong correlation to human perception of rhythm and pitch with the above metrics.

+This newly proposed evaluation suite is generic and can transfer to other languages.
+However, certain metrics are based on language-specific pre-trained models (e.g., ASR-based metrics).
+In such cases, a multi-lingual ASR can be used.
+In our setup, we use the Whisper model~\cite{whisper} which supports $\sim100$ languages.
+Another option would be to use the MMS model \cite{pratap2023scaling} which supports more than $1000$ languages for both ASR and forced-alignment.